Welcome to the Library!

 Can I request items from other Minnesota libraries through MNLINK?

-- Yes, interlibrary loan services have resumed statewide.
-However, you may only request 10 items at a time.
-Some libraries are not yet participating.
+- Yes, inter-library loan services have resumed statewide.
+You may request 20 items at a time.
 Visit the MNLINK website for more information.
-Thanks for your patience as all Minnesota libraries work hard to get back on track.
-If you have a question about an interlibrary loan item, please contact your library.
+If you have a question about an inter-library loan item, contact your library.

 Can I quickly drop in to print or scan something during walk-in hours?

 - Yes.
 Customers may drop in to complete quick transactions such as printing, scanning, and checking email.
 Sessions are limited to 60 minutes with no extensions.
 Additional Express computers (15 minutes) are also available.

 Can I drop in to use a copier?

 - Yes, you may print up to 10 pages in free copies or prints during your visit.